parisiam/scai-edu/docs/git.md

 ## Images are broken

+When images are broken, you see this:

 ![image-20220223102944019](.img/git/image-20220223102944019.png)

+The following action may help fixing the problem:

 - Empty the caches folders (cache, localcache, sessions).
 - Check and adjust the permissions of the moodledata folder.